This article was last updated on April 26, 2022.

 If you haven't been able to get to the grocery store or you haven't had time to plan meals for the week, ordering take-out seems like an easy alternative.
-Luckily, when it comes to making good-for-you meals, you might be surprised how far the existing stash in your pantry, fridge and freezer can take you.
+But that can get pretty expensive.
+And, you might be surprised how far the existing stash in your pantry, fridge and freezer can take you when making good-for-you meals.

 Pantry staples like pasta, canned tomatoes, beans, and rice are great to always have on-hand because they're non-perishable (they don't go bad), but it can be intimidating to make a quick and comforting meal without guidance from a recipe.
 By keeping your kitchen cabinets stocked with these key ingredients — and our advice on how to use them — you'll cut down on stressful, last-minute grocery runs and may find that cooking at home can be quicker, cheaper and healthier than ordering pizza again.